HuangHuangZhengZheng/HuangHuangZhengZheng.github.io/datalab2/index.md

 # DATA100-lab2

 ```python
 # Initialize Otter
 import otter
 grader = otter.Notebook("lab02.ipynb")
 ```

-## Lab 2: Pandas Overview 基础操作，注意numpy版本可能过高

-To receive credit for a lab, answer all questions correctly and submit before the deadline.

-**This lab is due  Tuesday, Feb 1st at 11:59 PM.**

-### Collaboration Policy

-Data science is a collaborative activity.
-While you may talk with others about the labs, we ask that you **write your solutions individually**.
-If you do discuss the assignments with others please **include their names** below.
-(That's a good way to learn your classmates' names.)

-**Collaborators**: *list collaborators here*

 ---
 [Pandas](https://pandas.pydata.org/) is one of the most widely used Python libraries in data science.
 In this lab, you will review commonly used data wrangling operations/tools in Pandas.
 We aim to give you familiarity with: